-Waterford, CT Historical Society
+Waterford Historical Society (CT)

-Margaret Washburn Stacy, a proof ready for the New London Day, was actively interested in the history of the area and gathered a wealth of historical back information which was used in her numerous contributions of news articles and publications.
+Margaret Washburn Stacy, a proofreader for the then "New London Day" newspaper, was actively interested in the history of the area and gathered a wealth of historical information which was used in her numerous contributions of news articles and publications.

 Upon her death in April 1979, she bequeathed her home at 9 Locust Court to the Waterford Historical Society.
 Feeling that Mrs. Stacy would appreciate her contribution to be used in the most beneficial manner to the community, the Society sold the Locust Court property, thus making available funds to complete the Barn/Museum and blacksmith shop.